Are you a for-profit company?

 That being said, we will be making our first tools to target senescent cells available free of charge to researchers to help the entire field have access to a new aging biomarker and speed up progress.”

-Is it safe to remove Senescent cells?
+Is it safe to remove senescent cells?

 “It depends how you remove these cells.
-You definately do not want to stop cells from being able to become senescent, for example, because this ability helps wound healing and stoping cells from turning cancerous.
+You definitely do not want to stop cells from being able to become senescent, for example, because this ability helps wound healing and stopping cells from turning cancerous.
 Periodically removing these cells, however, could allow us to enjoy the positive benefits while also avoiding the negative aspects of having senescent cells in the tissues long term, such as inflammation and contributing to age-related diseases.

 Like all things, it is a question of balance and we would have to carefully monitor how many and how quickly we remove senescent cells in order to fine tune the process.
 Increasing amounts of research data shows that the benefits of removing these non-dividing cells are positive for health and longevity and the hope now is that these results will translate to humans.
 Given the tests on mice and human cell lines there is good reason to be positive about this potential.”